 Position No: 112-00000281

-Requisition No: XXXXXXXX
+Requisition No: 3018408

 Location: Bismarck/Telework

 Closing Date: April 29, 2021

 Salary Range: $4,613 - 8,303.00

 Hiring Range: $4,613 – 6,500.00

 Status: Full-time

 Type of Recruitment: Internal/External

 Are you passionate about records management?
 Do you believe that you can make the lives of people better with technology?
 If so, this may be your opportunity.
 The State of North Dakota is looking for an Enterprise Records and Information Governance Team Lead to join our team to plan, direct, develop and coordinate the statewide records and information management program.
 North Dakota Information Technology (NDIT) is seeking a candidate that has the passion to Empower People, Improve Lives, Inspire Success, and deliver world class technology.
 The desired candidate will be a leader who enjoys working with people in a collaborative environment, who can learn quickly in a rapidly changing technology landscape, and who embodies the core values that we follow as public servants for the State of North Dakota.